2025-2026 Graduate House Members

 Amandeep Kaur

-Hi, my name is Amandeep Kaur, which means "light of peace."
-I go by Aman.
+Hi, my name is Amandeep Kaur, which means "light of peace," though I go by Aman.
 I am an international student from India, where I worked as a biotechnologist before moving to the U.S. in fall 2023 to pursue graduate studies.
-Inspired by the idea that "when you want something, all the universe conspires in helping you to achieve it," I've always harbored a strong desire to enhance educational practices in my country.
-This passion led me to a field of science education research in TXST, focusing on a teacher preparation program that integrates meaningful scientific research.
-In my research, I focus specifically on incorporating undergraduate research experiences into the curriculum for prospective elementary teachers.
-This initiative is designed to cultivate their confidence, competence and appreciation in teaching science, hoping they will pass that enthusiasm on to their students.
+Guided by the belief that “when you want something, all the universe conspires in helping you to achieve it,” I have long been motivated to improve educational practices in my country.
+This passion brought me to the field of science education research at TXST, where my work focuses on integrating undergraduate research experiences into teacher preparation programs for prospective elementary teachers.
+My goal is to help these future educators develop confidence, competence, and a genuine appreciation for teaching science, with the hope that their enthusiasm will inspire the next generation of students.

 Outside the Lab: I enjoy socializing, hearing people’s stories, and exploring what makes us culturally unique.
 I strive to be an effective advocate for international students, ensuring they feel included and respected in foreign lands.
-Presently, I assist my international mentees in adjusting smoothly to their new environment through my role as an I-Mentor.
-As VP of the International Student Organization (ISO) and as an International Student Liaison in my biology department, I strive to create a community where students can find a sense of belonging and voice their concerns.
+In the past, I served as an I-Mentor, International Student Liaison for my biology department, and Vice President of the International Student Organization (ISO).
+Through these roles, I have worked to ensure that international students feel welcomed, included, and empowered to voice their concerns.

 #1 Tip for Surviving Grad School: Before starting university, connect with your country's student organization.
 They can assist with accommodations, course registration, banking, and transportation.
 I've found that the first semester can be overwhelming due to cultural adjustments and learning the do's and don'ts of a new place.
 Having these practical matters sorted out beforehand allows you to focus more effectively on your studies.